stephen-carter-at-sf/run-code-analyzer/README.md

 # install-salesforce-cli
 Unofficial github action to run the salesforce code analyzer

 This is a temporary repo.
 Although public - please do not use.
+It is only public for end to end testing purposes on github.